w3f/polkadot-wiki/docs/learn/learn-proxies.md

 :::caution The Account Tab in the Polkadot-JS UI cannot handle complicated proxy setups

-The Account Tab in the Polkadot-JS UI cannot handle complicated proxy setups (e.g. a proxy -> multisig -> an anonymous proxy which is part of another multisig).
+The Accounts Tab in the Polkadot-JS UI cannot handle complex proxy setups (e.g. a proxy -> multisig -> an anonymous proxy which is part of another multisig).
 These complex setups must be done using the [Extrinsics Tab](https://polkadot.js.org/apps/#/extrinsics) directly.